-In 2010, Vermont adopted the Common Core State Standards for Mathematics.
+In 2010, Vermont adopted the National Council of Teachers of Mathematics: Common Core State Standards for Mathematics.
 The CCSS for Mathematics provide clear, consistent expectations for students, which define what students should understand and be able to do.
 The AOE has developed sample proficiency-based graduation requirements (PBGRs) for Mathematics based on the CCSS.
 These PBGRs are examples of a rigorous proficiency-based graduation framework that students must meet for graduation, under the content of Mathematics, as per EQS requirements.
 These standards do not dictate curriculum or teaching methods.
 They are also not intended to be new names for old ways of doing business but rather a framework to support schools as they deliver effective K-12 mathematics instruction and curriculum.

 A Vermont Portrait of a Graduate (PoG) was collaboratively developed with educators and students to be used as a tool for reviewing and refining local PBGRs, including content specific PBGRs, as well as a guide for making instructional decisions.
 The PoG specifies the cognitive, personal, and interpersonal skills and abilities that students should be able to demonstrate upon graduation considering six attributes: learner agency, global citizenship, academic proficiency, communication, critical thinking, and well-being.

 In addition to learning the concepts of mathematics, a student can also address the attributes of the Vermont PoG through the study of mathematics.
 Below is a version of a PoG that depicts how a student in the study of mathematics will meet the six attributes described in the Vermont PoG.
 The information contained was largely inspired by the performance indicators of the Vermont PoG’s attributes and also from the Equitable Mathematics Teaching Practices found in the book Catalyzing Change published by the National Council of Teachers of Mathematics.